h-Index Manipulation by Undoing Merges: Introduction

-\paragraph{Our results.}\looseness=-1 Our theoretical (complexity classification) results are summarized in Table~\ref{tab:results}.
+\paragraph{Our results.} We investigate the parameterized computational complexity of our problem variants with respect to the parameters ``the h-index $h$ to achieve'', and in the conservative case ``the number $k$ of modified merged articles'', and in the cautious case ``the number $k$ of splitting operations''.
+To put it briefly, the goal is to exploit potentially small parameter values (that is, special properties of the input instances) in order to gain efficient algorithms for problems that are in general computationally hard.
+In our context, the choice of the parameter~$h$ is motivated by the scenario that young researchers may have an incentive to increase their h-index and since they are young, the h-index $h$ to achieve is not very large.
+The conservative and cautious scenario tries to capture that the manipulation can easily be undone or is hard to detect, respectively.
+Hence, it is well motivated that the parameter $k$ shall be small.
+Our theoretical (computational complexity classification) results are summarized in \cref{tab:results} (see Section~\ref{sec:prelim} for further definitions).
 The measures $\scites$ and $\ucites$ behave basically the same.
 In particular, in case of atomizing and extracting, manipulation is doable in linear time, while $\mcites$ mostly leads to (parameterized) intractability, that is, to high worst-case computational complexity.
 Moreover, the dividing operation (the most general one) seems to lead to computationally much harder problems than atomizing and extracting.
-As indicated in Table~\ref{tab:results}, the computational complexity of two specific problems remains open.

-We performed experiments with real-world data~\cite{BKNSW16} and the mentioned linear-time algorithms, in particular for the case directly relevant to Google Scholar, that is, using the extraction operation and the $\ucites$ measure.
+We performed experiments with real-world data~\citep{BKNSW16} and the mentioned linear-time algorithms, in particular for the case directly relevant to Google Scholar, that is, using the extraction operation and the $\ucites$ measure.
 Our general findings are that increases of the \hind{} by one or two typically are easily achievable with few operations.
 The good news is that dramatic manipulation opportunities due to splitting are rare.
 They cannot be excluded, however, and they could be easily executed when relying on standard operations and measures (as used in Google Scholar).
 Working with $\mcites$ instead of the other two could substantially hamper manipulation.

-\section{PRELIMINARIES}
+\section{Preliminaries}